embedded2016/server-framework/README.md

         // otherwise, we would avoid a copy using Server.write_move Server.write(server, sockfd, buff, incoming);
         if (!memcmp(buff, "bye", 3)) {
-            // closes the connection automatically AFTER
-            // all the buffer was sent.
+            // close the connection automatically AFTER the buffer was sent.
             Server.close(server, sockfd);
         }
     }